SHOPPING CART

 Plant

-Beetroot, bok choi, broccoli, cabbage, carrot, cauliflower, celery, coriander, kale, leek, lettuce, mesclun, onion, parsnip, parsley, peas, radish, rhubarb, rocket, silverbeet, spinach.
+Beetroot, bok choi, broccoli, cabbage, carrot, cauliflower, celery, coriander, garlic, kale, lettuce, mesclun, onion, parsnip, parsley, peas, radish, rhubarb, rocket, silverbeet, spinach.

 Harvest

-Basil, beetroot, bok choi, beans, broccoli, capsicum, chilli, coriander, courgette, cucumber, eggplant, kale, lettuce, mesclun, parsley, parsnip, potatoes, pumpkin and squash, radish, rhubarb, rocket, silverbeet, spinach, spring onion, sweetcorn, tomatoes.
+Basil, beetroot, bok choi, broccoli, cabbage, capsicum, carrot, cauliflower, celery, chilli, coriander, courgette, cucumber, eggplant, kale, leek, lettuce, onion, parsley, parsnip, potatoes, radish, rhubarb, rocket, silverbeet, spinach, spring onion, tomatoes.

 Maintenance

-• Feed established plants once a month with Tui Organic Seaweed Plant Tonic.
+• Feed herbs and winter greens once a month with Tui Organic Seaweed Plant Tonic.

 The Auckland Fruit Gardener's Diary